Spokenword

 Slam Timer

 Colour-coded zones visible in peripheral vision: green (safe), orange (warning at 2:30), red (grace period at 3:00), flashing red (penalties at 3:10+).
 Progressive haptic feedback at configurable checkpoints so the performer can feel the time without looking at their phone.
 Configurable for 2-min rapid-fire, 3-min standard, 5-min features, and custom formats.
-Lap tracking and run history included.
+Lap tracking, run history, and built-in voice recording.

 Poem Library

 Version branching: Slam Cut, Clean, Extended, Workshop, and Feature variants all live under one parent poem.
 Each version carries its own rehearsal history, target duration, and annotations.
-Collections for grouping.
-Tagging, status progression from Draft through Practice to Performance Ready, and flexible filter and sort controls.
+Collections for grouping related poems.
+Tagging with NLP auto-suggestions, status progression from Draft through Practice to Performance Ready, and flexible filter and sort controls.

 Setlist Builder